adarbari/AITradingAgent/ai_rules.md

 ## 1. Code Organization Rules

-- **Maintain Modular Structure**: Keep the 5 main modules separate - data, models, backtest, agent, and utils.
+- **Maintain Modular Structure**: Keep the 6 main modules separate - data, models, backtest, agent, utils, and scripts.
 - **Respect Interface Boundaries**: Any new implementation must adhere to its respective base interface.
 - **Package Organization**: New files should be placed in the appropriate module directory with proper imports in the `__init__.py` file.
 - **Single Responsibility**: Each class should have a focused purpose; avoid creating overly complex classes.
+- **Script Organization**: All executable scripts should be placed in the `src/scripts/` directory.

 ## 2. Interface Implementation Rules